Things to do in Krakow

-The absolute horror of the camps are reflected in the silent displays of photographs, piles of emty luggage, mounds of shoes and clothing and other personal items taken from the prisoners.
+The absolute horror of the camps are reflected in the silent displays of photographs, piles of empty luggage, mounds of shoes and clothing and other personal items taken from the prisoners.

 I was deeply moved by the Israeli’s visiting the camp and upon leaving they started singing which did make me cry.
 It was heartening to see many children and visitors learning about the horror of the Holocaust and gives me hope that these memories will stay with us easily distracted humans forever.

-You will need a full day to visit Auschwitz and you can visit with a tour or on your own.
+You will need a full day to visit Auschwitz and you can visit on a tour or on your own.

 Both buses and trains run between and Kraków and Oświęcim.
 Taking the bus is more convenient as most will drop you by the entrance to Auschwitz-I. A free shuttle bus runs between Auschwitz I and Auschwitz II – Birkenau every 30 minutes.